-- 1. Run PupTest on two Altos connected to the same Ethernet, and direct one of them to Echo to the other.
+1. Run PupTest on two Altos connected to the same Ethernet, and direct one of them to

+Echo to the other.
 One should address the other Alto by number rather than name; e.g., if the other Alto's Ethernet address is 123, one should say "Echo to: 123#".
-If this doesn't work, then the local Ethernet is broken. - 2.
-Echo to the local Gateway; that is, say "Echo to: n#", where n is the Gateway's address on the local Ethernet.
+If this doesn't work, then the local Ethernet is broken.
+It is not necessary for the Gateway to be up for this test to work.

+- 2. Echo to the local Gateway; that is, say "Echo to: n#", where n is the Gateway's address on the local Ethernet.
 If this doesn't work, then the Gateway program is down or the Gateway or its Ethernet interface is broken. - 3.
 Echo, in turn, to each of the other Gateways along the path from the local Gateway to the unreachable destination.
 The topology is geting pretty complicated now, so you will have to be careful doing this.
 (It should be possible to reference these machines by name since the name lookup is performed by the local Gateway, which is known to be up by step 2.)
 If this doesn't work, then there are a number of possibilities, some of which can be checked out by running PupTest on the Gateway (see step 4).
-If it is possible to echo to Portola, then the most likely reason for inability to reach a host in Palo Alto (e.g., Maxc) is that the host itself is down.

-4. Unplug the line to the modem and put in an echo plug.
+If it is possible to echo to the last Gateway along the path to some desired host, then the most likely reason for inability to reach that host is that the host itself is down.
+If it is possible to echo to the second Gateway along the path to the unreachable destination (the local Gateway is the first), but it is not possible to echo to the last Gateway, then the failure is in the first unreachable Gateway or the modems or leased line between it and the next nearer Gateway.
+Determining which component has gone down requires cooperation with personnel at other sites. - 4.
+Unplug the line to the modem and put in an echo plug.
 Run PupTest on the Gateway Alto.
 (You will need a reasonably up to date version of PupTest.
 It didn't learn about SLA lines until August of 1978.)
 Be sure to have an accurate GateParameter.txt on your disk since it tells PupTest to startup the SLA Driver.
-Direct PupTest to Echo to itself through the looped back line; that is say Echo to: 7#n# where n is the assigned SLA network address for your machine.
+Direct PupTest to Echo to itself through the looped back line; that is say Echo to: 7 # n # where n is the assigned SLA network address for your machine.
 The normal behavior in this case is for "!" and "\$" to be printed alternately. ("\$" means that the Echo server, running on the same machine, replied to an echo request.)
 If this doesn't work, the SLA interface is probably broken.
-Be sure to plug the modem back in.

-The wirewrap EIA board needs a patch for this to work: add a wire from B10 pin 11 (SYNCLK) to J3 pin 35.
-(I haven't seen a PC version yet, so I don't know if it has this change.)
-The CommProc needs a backplane jumper from J11 pin 108, for 9600 baud, or pin 111 for 57KB, to pin 105 of the slot containing the LIM driving the line.
-That brings an internal clock out to pin 18, which is normally unused, on the modem connector.
-An echo plug (its female) should have pin 2 (transmit data) connected to pin 3 (receive data), pin 4 (request to send) connected to pin 5 (clear to send), pin 6 (data set ready) connected to pin 20 (data terminal ready), and pin 18 (internal clock) connected to pins 15 (transmit clock) and 17 (receive clock).

-5. After plugging the modem back in, press the AL (Analog Loopback) button on the modem so that it stays in its "in" position.
+Be sure to plug the modem back in. - 5.
+After plugging the modem back in, press the AI (Analog Loopback) button on the modem so that it stays in its "in" position.
 Again, direct PupTest to echo to itself through the SLA driver.
 If this doesn't work, the modem is probably broken.
-When you are finished with this test, be sure the modem's AL button is in its "out" position.
+When you are finished with this test, be sure the modem's AI button is in its "out" position. - 6.
+If the previous test worked, but it was not possible to echo to the Gateway at the other end of the link, then the failure is in the other Gateway or the modem at the far end of the link or in the leased line itself.
+Determining which component has gone down requires cooperation with personnel at the far end.